tbreslein/sest/README.md

 # sest

-A simple singe header test framework for C.
+A simple single header test framework for C.

 ## Requirements